nvramamoorthy/Coursera-Shiny-Project/README.md

 # Coursera-Shiny-Project

-This Shiny App is a interactive map interface to findout the ethinicwise countywise popultion density.
+This Shiny App is a simple  interactive map interface to findout the ethinic-wise county-wise popultion density.

 The data for this project is counties.rds, a dataset of demographic data for each county in the United States, collected with the UScensus2010 data R package.